Roy Powell (New Zealand rugby league): New Zealand debut v Australia

-In the match for the North Island he scored a try in their 19–18 win though he was said to have “played better games”.
-His try came after he “chimed in twice to a North Island passing rush and finally scored wide out”.
+In the match for the North Island he scored a try in their 19–18 win though he was said to have "played better games".
+His try came after he "chimed in twice to a North Island passing rush and finally scored wide out".
 Powell was then chosen to train as part of a group of Auckland players who were not going on their southern tour to play Canterbury and Wellington.
-On 14 September he played in Richmond’s 26–15 Stormont Shield win over Newton.
+On 14 September he played in Richmond's 26–15 Stormont Shield win over Newton.
 Richmond had qualified for the game by winning the Fox Memorial championship for the second straight time.
 Powell was picked in the Auckland side at half back to play the touring Australia team after Wilf Hassan was troubled by a knee injury during Auckland's matches in the south.
 On 21 September Auckland went down 16–8 before a crowd of 15,000 at Carlaw Park.
-Auckland had put up a good showing against a strong side and Powell “did his duty satisfactorily” behind a “sextet that was beaten for the ball”.
+Auckland had put up a good showing against a strong side and Powell "did his duty satisfactorily" behind a "sextet that was beaten for the ball".

 Immediately after the match for Auckland, the New Zealand team to play the first test against Australia was chosen.
 Powell was selected at half back with Stan Prentice and Arthur Kay outside him in the five eighths positions.
 The match was played at Carlaw Park and saw New Zealand with an upset victory by 22 points to 14.
-Powell was playing opposite Australian halfback Viv Thicknesse and “defended well but had few chances on attack”.
+Powell was playing opposite Australian halfback Viv Thicknesse and "defended well but had few chances on attack".
 He was chosen to play half back again for the second test which was also at Carlaw Park.
 New Zealand were heavily beaten by 29 points to 8.
-Powell was a casualty of the loss with seven personnel changes in total, and was replaced at half back by Richmond team mate Eric Fletcher for the third test which New Zealand lost comprehensively again 31 to 8.
+Powell was a casualty of the loss with seven personnel changes in total, and was replaced at half back by Richmond teammate Eric Fletcher for the third test which New Zealand lost comprehensively again 31 to 8.